 An introduction to the morphology, anatomy, cytology, and physiology of plants, with emphasis on the vascular plants.
-Structural and functional aspects of plants will be interpreted in relation to each other and within ecological and evolutionary contexts.
-Lecture, three hours per week; laboratory, three hours per week.
+Structural and functional aspects of plants are interpreted in relation to each other and within ecological and evolutionary contexts.
+Offered in a workshop format of two three-hour sessions per week.
 Laboratory fee: \$120.
-Offered every fall.
+Offered every other fall.

 BIO-462.
-PLANT DIVERSITY
+PLANT DIVERSITY Credits: 4

 A comprehensive survey of bryophytes, vascular plants and plantlike organisms (fungi and algae) emphasizing their structure, reproductive biology, natural history, evolution, and importance to humans.
-Lecture, three hours per week; laboratory, three hours per week.
-Laboratory fee: \$120.
-Offered every spring.
+Offered in a workshop format of two three-hour sessions per week.
+Laboratory fee:

 BIO-466.
-FIELD BOTANY
+FIELD BOTANY Credits: 3